-Best Magic Shows Los Angeles 2018
+Best Magic Shows Los Angeles California 2018

 Welcome to Magic City central!
 LA has an exciting history of great shows that are completely different than the rest of the country and you're in luck.
 This is THE LIST of the most popular and Best Magic Shows Los Angeles has to offer.
 They range from the small quirky theater to the intimate and up-close, the beautiful Edwardian style, and the huge theater productions who are touring the world.
 Forget the Sunset Strip and Pink's hot dogs downtown.
 Catch one of many shows in LA, and it may just be the most amazing magic shows you will ever see!
 It's LA, you're here, and you're in luck.

-CURRENT Magic Shows in Los Angeles
+CURRENT Magic Shows Los Angeles California

 1418 Fourth Street, Santa Monica